ElektraInitiative/libelektra/doc/help/kdb-meta-set.md

 - `-q`, `--quiet`:
   Suppress non-error messages.
 - `-f`, `--force`:
-  Do not perform a cascasing lookup if the key provided has a namespace.
+  Do not perform a cascading KDB operations if the key provided has a namespace.
 For example, this bypasses validation specified in the spec: namespace for the given key.

 ## KDB